Fast-moving Hurricane Zeta kills three as it rips across U.S. South | Headlines

 A New Orleans man died after touching a live power line, while two others were killed in Mississippi and Georgia from the coastal storm surge and a wind-felled tree, police reported.
 Crews overnight cleared major roadways of tree limbs and snapped electrical lines as residents hauled wind-swept debris to the curb in New Orleans.
 One man was injured when an apartment building collapsed.

 Zeta is the fifth named storm to strike Louisiana this year and the 27th named storm this season, one less than the record set in 2005.
 Hurricanes are getting stronger and spinning slower, as they pick up energy from the heat in the oceans due to climate change.
-New Orleans Mayor LaToya Cantrell urged residents to stay away from downed power lines while crews restored power.
+"It has not been a great year for the energy or the insurance industries," said Andrew Siffert, a vice president at reinsurance brokerage BMS Group.
+Insured damages from this year's parade of storms will approach $25 billion, he estimated.

 - READ MORE ON: